S

 Start With Your Actual Needs

-Before you look at a single pricing page, write down three things: how many subscribers you have right now, what features you genuinely need today, and what you expect to need in 12 months.
+Before you look at a single pricing page, write down three things: how many subscribers you have right now, what features you actually need today, and what you expect to need in 12 months.
 That last part matters because migration between email platforms is painful — we will get to that.

 Most businesses making their first choice overthink this.
 If you have fewer than 2,000 subscribers and you mainly send newsletters or product updates, almost any modern platform will work.
 The differences start to matter once you need automation sequences, advanced segmentation, or e-commerce tracking.